Fsociety-Mrn/Basic-SCRUD-operation-C-/README.md

 # Basic SCRUD Operation
-this project aim to create basic scrud operation using c# and mysql
+this project aim to create basic scrud operation using c# and mysql or ms sql

 <!-- ## Table of Contents
 * [setup and installation](#link-to-download)